johnjones4/white-vest/Readme.md

 * GPS Signal Quality
 * Number of GPS sats

+## Setup

 ### Ground

 The ground Arduino software receives transmitted packets and echos them out to serial encoded in base 64.
+Install the `ground.ino` file using the Arduino IDE.

 ### Dashboard